Skip to Content

 Peppermint jar candle gift

-I used a Xacto knife and ruler to cut my tags, however, you can use scissors or a paper cutter
+I used an Xacto knife and ruler to cut my tags; however, you can also use scissors or a paper cutter

 You can use the printable tags for all your gifts.